MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 1.1.0 =
 * EXPERIMENTAL !!!
 * Added an own class to generate the image-sizes with ImageMagick.
-This produces smaller files as epxected where AVIF is 0.5 Jpeg-size and -30% of WebP-size.
+This produces smaller files as expected where AVIF is 0.5 Jpeg-size and -30% of WebP-size.
 * The calculation times are roughly:
 * JPEG : 2.0 s, WEBP : 3.0 s, AVIF : 4.8 s on my local machine.
 Without my Image_Editor its 2.6s for AVIF only!
 Tested with 1 image only!
 * Tested with WordPress 6.7-RC4 This class to generate the image-sizes with ImageMagick is used always!
 For every upload!